Ensure Academic Growth

 Q5.
 What is the easiest way to learn multiplication?

 The way we introduce a concept to a student is how they build their foundation of it.
-Asking the students to calculate double or triple of something can be fun and a good starting point.
+Asking the students to calculate double or triple of something can be fun, and it is a good starting point.
 Then we can gradually introduce the concept of groups or times tables when the students are at ease with the concept.